 The Test of Essential Academic Skills (TEAS) Preparation program prepares students with the essential skills for the TEAS.
-Students gain knowledge and skills in the four areas of the test: Reading, Math, Science, English and Language Usage.
+Students gain knowledge and skills in the four areas of the test: Reading, Math, Science, and English Language and Usage.
 Students who reach competencies may advance to develop skills for the workplace and to prepare for future educational opportunities.

-• Demonstrate understanding of the science, math, reading, and/or English-language skills required for the TEAS.
+· Demonstrate understanding of the science, math, reading, and/or English-language skills required for the TEAS test.

 Code Number Course Title Hours

-REQUIRED COURS ES
+REQUIRED COURSE ES

 TEAS 600 TEAS Preparation English and Reading 18

 TEAS 605 TEAS Preparation Math and Science 18

 Total Hours 36